Alaska Republican Young votes against Trump impeachment

 Murkowski also said barring Trump from holding office again “is one of the most consequential actions that we could take, and I think that would be appropriate.
 Given what we have seen from his actions and his failure to uphold the Constitution.”

-Her spokesperson did not respond to requests for comment.
-A message seeking comment also was sent to spokespersons for Republican U.S. Sen. Dan Sullivan.
+Her spokesperson did not immediately respond to requests for comment.

+Sullivan in a statement said when a trial is conducted, he will examine the arguments and evidence.

+“I will not rush to judgment or make rash statements until this constitutional process has run its course.
+I will uphold my duties to Alaskans, our fellow Americans, and to the Constitution,” he said.
+“For now, I will continue to focus on helping to facilitate the orderly transition of power and a safe inauguration — our country needs both.”